moverb/collectiveopensourcehardware.github.io/_education/3g_reflow_oven.md

 ### What is a re-flow oven
 The oven is suitable for fast soldering of entire boards in one go when working with so-called surface mounted devices (SMD).
-Typically used for very small electronic components, as they are processed in the automated production of industrial robots.
+Typically they are used for very small electronic components, as they are processed in the automated production of industrial robots.
 Soldering SMDs by hand is hard and time-staking.
 It can be done in 5-10 mins with the reflow oven.
 ![First look of re-flow oven](/media_files/reflow_display_options.jpg)

 ### Working with re-flow oven

-This process starts once the components are physically placed on top of the PCB board and glued with the help of thermal paste with the help of magnifying lens.
+This process starts once the components are physically placed on the PCB board and glued with the help of thermal paste (see step before).

-The oven has a four pre-programmed temperature curves also called as wave, which are selected based type of solder material and thermal limits of the components used.
-For this purpose, we have chosen curve 2 which fits to our
+The oven has four pre-programmed temperature curves (waves).
+You choose the curve which fits to your solder material and the thermal limits of the components.
+For this purpose, we have chosen curve 2 which fits best to our requirements.

-Once the casing is closed and the oven is started, one can see the moving point on the temperature curve to know the status of the process.
-It typically took us 7 mins and once can hear a beep sound at the end of the process.
+Once the casing is closed and the oven is started, you can follow the temperature curve to know the status of the process.
+It typically took us 7 minutes.
 ![Placing the BMS Inside the reflow oven](/media_files/reflow_placing_equipment.jpg)

 ### Optical evaluation of finished board.

-Since the electronic components were seated manually over the PCB there is a high probability of human error.
-The component was put under optical evaluation using a microscope to check displaced contacts or the pins are in line with the sockets.
+Since the electronic components were seated manually on the PCB there is a high probability of human error.
+The component was put under optical evaluation using a microscope to check displaced contacts or if the pins are in line with the sockets.

-If an error is found, the electronic components are electronically unseated and soldered onto an appropriate position.
+If an error was found, the electronic component was removed with a soldering gun and soldered in an appropriate position.

-With this we end the re-flow oven step.

 ![Setting the power curve - wave 2](/media_files/reflow_progress_curve.jpg)